-Our work focuses on the ecosystem health of Wisconsin’s Cedar Lakes watershed, made up of 6 lakes: Gilbert, Big Cedar, Little Cedar, Lucas, Silver and Quass Lake.
+Our work focuses on the ecosystem health of Wisconsin’s Cedar Lakes watershed, made up of 6 lakes: Gilbert, Big Cedar, Little Cedar, Lucas, Silver and Quaas Lake.
 Much of this area composes the headwaters of Cedar Creek, which flows southeast joining the Milwaukee River in Cedarburg and eventually to Lake Michigan.

 The vision that brought us together in 1974 is the same one that drives us today.
 It’s one in which the abundant natural beauty, clean water, and diverse wildlife of the Cedar Lakes region are here for countless generations to enjoy.